-The National Health Law program have provided the following report: The High Costs of Language Barriers in Medical Malpractice.
+The National Health Law program have provided the following report:

 The National Health Law Program (NHeLP) is a nonprofit organization that supports access to health care for low-income residents.
 It has many excellent documents about language access and language services in health care.
 To see the page on LEP/language access publications, click here.
 This website should be checked regularly as NHeLP continues to publish many valuable documents relevant to the field of healthcare interpreting and language access.

 Federal standards for Culturally and Linguistically Appropriate Services (CLAS Standards) were developed by the Office of Minority Health of the U.S. Department of Health and Human Services.
 CLAS Standards were created for organizations that offer health services.